danu9622/Arch_dotfiles/README.md

 - Open an [issue](https://github.com/danu9622/Arch_dotfiles/issues)

 ## **License**
-These dotfiles are shared under the MIT License – feel free to use and modify them.
+These dotfiles are shared under the Unlicense License – feel free to use and modify them.